-It is not the first time when someone expresses the necessity to colonize other planets, however, these ideas are usually proposed as a way of survival of the human race in the case of a disastrous collision with an asteroid or nuclear war conditions.
+It is not the first time when someone expresses the necessity to colonize other planets.
+However, these ideas are usually proposed when it comes to the survival of the human race in the case of a disastrous collision with an asteroid or nuclear war conditions.

 Halophytes that grow in salty soils could potentially be used to create biofuels from the cultivation of plants in the oceans (or at least could exploit seawater to irrigate plants in non-productive agricultural regions in the world).